 William Jennings Bryan: Founder of Religious Right and Populous Left!
 Dick Morris TV: Lunch ALERT!.

-Meanwhile, on the right-wing we have a few different types of American progressivism too.
-We have… a type which seeks prohibition and church-state politics (they want to progress toward a moral church state, seems very conservative… but how different is it from Roosevelt?).
-We have a Jacksonian type that wants states’ rights and to “kill the banks”, which is very left, yet is socially conservative (as it isn’t exactly seeking social justice for all races, sexes, and creeds).
+Meanwhile, on the right-wing we have several types of American progressivism too.
+We have a type which seeks prohibition and church-state politics.
+They want to progress toward a moral church state, which seems very conservative, but how different is it from Roosevelt?
+We have a Jacksonian type that wants states’ rights and to “kill the banks,” which is a very left-leaning concept, yet is socially conservative as it isn’t seeking social justice for all races, sexes, and creeds.
 We have a Jeffersonian type that is even more left-leaning and libertarian than Jackson, seeking a rural America free from banking, globalization, and foreign wars.